Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 b.)
 SELECT...WHERE...LIKE to query on specific string charactersitics (e.g., company names starting with "S"); c.) clauses for modifying or rerranging aggregates, such as GROUP BY, ORDER BY, and HAVING; d.) various boolean operators such as BETWEEN (i.e., for specifying ranges) and OR.

+4.)
+Part VI takes the IMDB films data--the same datasets as those I created via the web crawler in the "Python_Web_Crawler_IMDB_data_analysis" repo--and creates a new table within a PostgreSQL database, inserting the IMDB films data into this table.
+The notebook then proceeds to perform various queries on the data, especially those pertaining to film genre and IMDB ratings.

 Caveats:
 The database does not contain any sensitive information, but the actual password to the database has been replaced with a fake password (to help avoid SQL injections) after the cells in the Jupyter notebook were already implemented, using Jupyter's "Find and Replace" feature before uploading these notebook files to GitHub.